Pirate Wires: Reception

-The Atlantic called the publication a "must-read among Silicon Valley’s anti-woke crowd".
+In 2024, Christopher Beam writing for The Atlantic called the publication a "must-read among Silicon Valley's anti-woke crowd".
 Pirate Wires was described by Trae Stephens, one of Founders Fund's associates, as "techno-optimistic" publication that reads like "being inside Solana's brain".
-UnHerd Magazine called Pirate Wires a "MAGA-adjacent website".
+UnHerd called Pirate Wires a "MAGA-adjacent website".
 Jeffrey Goldberg, editor-in-chief of The Atlantic, said that Pirate Wires gives people a "really good insight into MAGA thinking in the Silicon Valley, people who are supporting Donald Trump".

 Politico Magazine said Pirate Wires is a "libertarian-leaning" news outlet.
 Business Insider and The Guardian have both been critical, with The Guardian calling it a "conservative newsletter".
 Writer Radley Balko called Pirate Wires a "rich-people-backed platform" that has become popular among the "heterodox right".
-He also criticized Pirate Wires's article about him by Harris Sockel, saying Sockel has a "beef" with him.
+He also criticized Pirate Wires article about him by Harris Sockel, saying Sockel has a "beef" with him.